-OVOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: M87570-P61117 KEEP THIS PORTION FOR YOUR RECOR RECORD THIS PROX Y CARD IS S VALID ON LY WHEN SIGNED AND DATED.
-DETACH AND RETURN THIS POR TION ONL POTBELLY CORPORATION The Board of Directors recommends you vote FOR the following: For All Withhold All For All Except To withhold authority to vote for a individual nominee(s), mark "For and write the number(s) of the nor the line below.
-All Except" 1.
-Election of Directors Nominees: 01) Susan Chapman-Hughes02) Dan Levitan The Board of Directors recommends you vote FOR the following proposal: For Against Abstain Ratification of the appointment of Deloitte &amp; Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 27, 2015 NOTE: Such other business as may properly come before the m eeting or an y adjournment thereof.
-Please sign exactly as your name(s) appear(s) hereon.
-When sign administrator, or other fiduciary, please give full title as such.
-Joi personally.
-All holders must sign.
-If a corporation or partnership partnership name by authorized officer. int owners s hould each sig n ate or parameters, name of authorized officer.
-Signature [PLEASE SIGN WITHIN BOX] Da te.
-Signature (Joint Owners) U. Date
+THIS PROXY CARD IS VAL ID ONLY WHEN SIGN ED AND D DETACH AND I RETURN T THIS PORTI ON ONLY The Board of Directors recommends you vote FOR each of the following ominees: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+1 the line below. .
+Election of Directors - Nominees 1 Peter Bassi 02 Marla Gottschalk 03 Aylwin l Lewis he Board of Directors recommends you vote FOR the following proposal : : For Against Abstair Ratification of the appointment of Deloitte & Touche LLP as the Company dant vagistavad l public sece ounting firm for the fiscal year ending December 31, 2017.
+IOTE: Such other business as may properly come before the meeting or any a djournmen t thereof.
+OIE: Such other dusiness as may properly come before the meeting or any a djournmen t thereof.